Article mis à jour le / Post updated on 12 May 2022.

 - For Sport.
 Minneapolis is a city of sports.
 I found myself next to the stadium during a baseball game and the atmosphere was really impressive.

 How many days to visit Minneapolis?
 I stayed there for five full days, but two and a half days were devoted to some work training.
-One more day would have allowed me to go to other neighborhoods or visit one or two other museums.
+One more day would have allowed me to find more things to see in Minneapolis, go to more neighbourhoods or visit one or two other museums.

 Will I be going visit Minneapolis again?
 I hope !